 I had been down this road before.
 Purple cabbage.
 Red lettuce.
 Blood oranges.
 You know what?
 It seems that the more unnaturally colored a fruit or veggie, the more of an edge it has over its ordinary relatives: crunchier and with a longer shelf life (the cabbage), less waterlogged (the lettuce), etc. Don’t take that as scientific truth — but the yellow watermelon?
-Definitely sweeter than the red-fleshed types usually found at the market.
+Definitely sweeter than the red kind usually found at the market.

 Now consider the garden-variety red watermelons.
 Do you have any idea where they come from?
 Probably not.
 You could ask, but why should you?
 They’re bland all the same.
 Sad fact is, they’re the only watermelons you’ve ever known.